 Example: Try 10 slow, deep breaths, in and out through your nose to center yourself before the conversation.

-2. Choose Your Mood or Attitude
+2. Choose Your Mood or Mindset

 Stress, emotions, and mindset go hand in hand, and all will impact how well the feedback conversation will go.
 Acknowledge your mood and attitude, and how it may be helping or hindering your communication.
 If you notice that your mind state is not supporting your ability to have a productive conversation, how can you shift it?

-Example: Try on the mood of curiosity.
+Example: Try on the mindset of curiosity.
 You will notice that it is impossible to be curious and judgmental at the same time, which can really help disarm the other person in the conversation.

 It’s important to prioritize the relationship above the feedback or any associated tasks if you want the conversation to go smoothly.
 Make sure you are paying attention to the “We” and using the conversation to strengthen your relationship.

-4. Communicate Your Goal, Ideal Outcome, or Intention
+3. Get Clear on Your Goal, Ideal Outcome, or Intention

 What is your “why,” or goal, for this conversation?
 What would you like to accomplish?
 What do you think the other person might want to gain from the conversation?
 What would be the goal for the shared relationship and organization?
 And where might there be common ground?